rajeshwarpatlolla/ionic-datepicker/README.md

 ##How to use:

-1) In your project repository install the ionic date picker using bower
+1) In your project repository install the ionic-datepicker using bower

     bower install ionic-datepicker --save

+This will install the latest version released.

 2) Then you can see the following directory structure see in your project folder